10 Marketing Buzzwords You’re Going to Hear Way Too Much This YearBy Joe Lazauskas January 14th, 2015

 Gary Vaynerchuk attempted to explain short-form social media content by talking about punching people in the face.
 For whatever reason, that didn’t really catch on.
 So instead, some social media agency came up with a more delicious-sounding way to talk about half-assed social media posts—snackable content!
 It’s a term I love to use simply because it fills Contently VP of Content Sam Slaughter with so much rage.

-We covered this earlier today, but what is snackable content exactly?
+What is snackable content exactly?
 A snack, inherently, is relative; it’s simply defined as something less than a meal.
 If your usual meal is three steaks, can a steak be a snack?
-If your usual content meal is a buzzword post that runs 20,000 words, is this 1,500-word buzzword post a snack?
+If your usual content meal is a buzzword post that runs 20,000 words, is this 1,500-word post on marketing buzzwords a snack?
 Is a Mila Kunis meme snackable if you print it out and cover it with Cheez Whiz?
 Discuss among yourselves.

 Storyscaping is a buzzword with its own tagline: “Stop creating ads, start creating worlds.”
 That makes it sound like it’s coming from someone trying to recruit a bunch of ad people to quit their jobs and play World of Warcraft all day, but, in fact, it was established by two of SapientNitro’s top creatives for their bestselling book, Storyscaping.